 12 months before applying

 - Do an initial online search for graduate programs in your intended field of study.
 Be sure to do several searches so you can find as many institutions matching your criteria as possible.

 - Next, make an alphabetical list of all your options, regardless of what you presently know/have heard about them.
 Write them all down or put them on a spreadsheet.
 Remember: It’s where you end up, not where you start!
 Be careful about accepting word-of-mouth advice or what you think you know as final at this point.
 We’re all individuals with different needs, expectations, and experiences.
 This is your educational experience, not someone else’s.
 So don’t eliminate any of your options at this point.
 You want to get as much information as possible so you can decide what program is best for you.

 - Do some research on all the institutions you have on your list.
 Assess not only the content of material on websites but the way it’s presented.
 Is information easy to find?
 Is the tone friendly and inviting?
 Are there easy and quick ways to request more information?
 Speaking of which, this is a good time to request written/electronic information from each institution.
 This will enable you to review what you receive anytime you want.
 It will also provide you an opportunity to find out just how responsive admission offices are to you.
-This can be very telling and may shed light on the general level of responsiveness of those institutions about which you have made inquiry.
+This can be very telling and may shed light on the general level of responsiveness of those institutions about which you have inquired.
 You can even grade them on this in your spreadsheet.

 11 months before applying